-He has also had to develop an intimate acquaintance with all manner of assistive and inclusive technologies; primarily with switch access, and most recently with ‘Switch Control’, Apple’s accessibility feature built into all Macs and iOS devices.
+I have also had to develop an intimate acquaintance with all manner of assistive and inclusive technologies; primarily switch access, and most recently Apple Switch Control, one of the accessibility features built into all Macs and iOS devices.

 Switch Control has changed our lives.
 It has made the impossible possible.